 Culturally, adults talk to adults, children talk to children and only when directions or admonishments are given do the two interact.
 This lack of early and often deliberate communication undermines the way the human brain develops through repeated patterns of sounds.
 It is our mission to raise awareness with any and all caregivers of children through education about the science of brain development and the practical techniques to encourage verbal communication with babies from birth to age 5 and beyond.
-This counter cultural information is the key to planting the seeds for developing a lifetime love of learning and lays the groundwork for academic and societal success, ushering in the next generation of great African leadership.
+This counter-cultural information is the key to planting the seeds for developing a lifetime love of learning and lays the groundwork for academic and societal success, ushering in the next generation of great African leadership.

 Child Brain Stimulation Workshops were born out of a partnership between The Cradle and The Business of Play with a common shared goal of educating caregivers to raise the next generation of leaders, initially starting in Uganda, from the most crucial years of cognitive development, ages newborn to 5 years.
-Our shared goal is to change the face of early childhood development by holding educational workshops throughout the entire country, in villages, churches, and ECD’s, taking participants through a multi level course on child brain stimulation encompassing topics on how to TALK, READ, PLAY, and DISCIPLINE the children in their care, among other topics.
-The Cradle in partnership with The Business of Play aims to teach caregivers how to stimulate a child’s creativity and problem solving skills through simple interactions with their caregivers called serve and return play.
-Caregivers learn researched techniques to foster learning, connection, curiosity and a rapidly expanding vocabulary which in turn leads to accelerated neurological and academic growth for years to come.
+Our shared goal is to change the face of early childhood development by holding educational workshops throughout the entire country, in villages, churches, and ECD’s, taking participants through a multi-level course on child brain stimulation encompassing topics on how to TALK, READ, PLAY, and DISCIPLINE the children in their care, among other topics.
+The Cradle in partnership with The Business of Play aims to teach caregivers how to stimulate a child’s creativity and problem-solving skills through simple interactions with their caregivers called serve and return play.
+Caregivers learn researched techniques to foster learning, connection, curiosity, and a rapidly expanding vocabulary which in turn leads to accelerated neurological and academic growth for years to come.

 Level I TALK: How to stimulate a child’s brain through TALK.

-Instead of leaving a child to entertain themselves or merely play outside with peers, we educate participants on the importance of stimulating children’s brain development by interacting with children through talking to them during everyday activities.
+Instead of leaving a child to entertain themselves or merely play outside with peers, we educate participants on the importance of stimulating children’s brain development by interacting with children by talking to them during everyday activities.
 Following the 1st edition of the child stimulation workshop held in October 2017, participants who successfully completed Level I of the course went through Level II; How to stimulate a child’s brain when you READ to them.

 Level II READ: How to stimulate a child’s brain through READing.